SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/helm.md

 ---
-description: Learn how to install Seldon Core 2 using Helm charts, including CRDs, core components, runtime, and example servers.
-This comprehensive guide covers namespace and cluster-wide deployments, custom resource management, and integration with ecosystem components like Jaeger, Prometheus, and Kafka.
+description: Learn how to install Seldon Core 2 using Helm charts, including CRDs, core components, runtimes, and integration with monitoring tools.
 ---

 # Helm Installation